dfosco/loop-board/README.md

 **It does not review its own work.** The merge gate is whatever your repo already has — your checks, your reviewer.
 If your repo has no automated review, the loop hands changes to you on checks alone and says so.
-It doesn't invent a quality bar.
+It doesn't invent a quality bar, so make sure you have one of your own.

 ## Reading